nicklpeterson/mapbox-tiles/README.md

+# Static MapTile Downloader

-# A public WebApp made for Center Global Environmental Education
+A public web app made for The Center for Global Environmental Education at Hamline University

 Readme details coming soon